-Through the process of a loving, open, kind enquiry and safe holding between the Relationship Mentor and Individual, what emerges is a realisation of the true nature, vast intelligence and creativity which has been used to protect the self in the face of hurts and suffering in our lives.
+Through the process of a loving, open, kind enquiry and safe holding between the Relationship and Parent Mentor and Individual, what emerges is a realisation of the true nature, vast intelligence and creativity which has been used to protect the self in the face of hurts and suffering in our lives.

 - Do you find yourself experiencing panic attacks?

 - Are you feeling stressed, anxious, fearful, lonely or depressed?

 - Do you feel your health, your wellbeing or your relationships at home or at work, is being affected?

 - Are you feeling confused in understanding your child’s challenging behaviours?